rust-scicomp/scientific-computing-in-rust-monthly/README.md

 at [scientificcomputing.rs/monthly](https://scientificcomputing.rs/monthly) or you can sign up to receive an email copy at [mailinglist.scientificcomputing.rs](https://mailinglist.scientificcomputing.rs).

 Items can be added to the newsletter by opening a pull request to this repo.
+We encourage contributions to the newsletter from anyone developing a Rust crate related to scientific computing: this could be a very general library for linear algebra, a very specific crate for a certain application, or anything in between.
 You can find more information about adding items [below](#contributing-an-item).

 ## Releasing an issue
 Each month, one of the editors of Scientific Computing in Rust Monthly will finialise and release